ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## Run research-service

-- In a new terminal, make sure you are inside `springboot-kafka-debezium-ksql` root folder
+- In a new terminal, make sure you are inside `springboot-kafka-connect-debezium-ksql` root folder

 - Run the command below to start the application
   ```